 - conduct user research on the prototype; and

 - iterate the prototype based on the user research findings.

 Your approach to user research can range from observing a sample of people using your service or website to more formal usability testing.

-Email firstname.lastname@example.org for guidance on running usability testing.
-We have scripts, release forms, examples of reports and recommendations, and access to a list of pool of potential participants.
+- Conduct testing yourself and share a report of findings and solutions with your project's service delivery manager and user experience manager.
+Email email@example.com for guidance on running usability testing.
+We have scripts, release forms, examples of reports and recommendations.

 Make sure you test a mix of external and internal users and include those who need assisted digital support.

 We'll work together to analyse the usability test findings and identify solutions to any issues we uncover.

 You'll work with your developer to iterate the prototype based on the findings.

 Iterate the prototype based on user research findings